Checkmarx/JS-SCP/src/output-encoding/README.md

 Although only has a six bullets only section on
-[OWASP SCP Quick Reference Guide][1], bad practices of Output Encoding are pretty prevalent on Web Application development, thus leading to the Top 1
+[OWASP SCP Quick Reference Guide][1], bad practices of Output Encoding are pretty prevalent on Web Application development, thus leading to the number 1 vulnerability of the [OWASP Top Ten] [3]: [Injection][2].
-vulnerability: [Injection][2].

 As complex and rich as Web Applications become, the more data sources they have: users, databases, thirty party services, etc. At some point in time collected